Volunteer Conduct Standards

 Junior Achievement takes all complaints of misconduct seriously.
 Credible allegations of misconduct will be promptly reported to the appropriate authorities.
 During any such investigation, the JA volunteer will not perform services as a JA volunteer.
 If an investigation determines misconduct occurred, it will result in the immediate and permanent dismissal as a JA volunteer.

-Any JA staff member or volunteer who reasonably suspects misconduct must report these suspicions immediately to the appropriate JA staff person with their JA Area.
+Any JA staff member or volunteer who reasonably suspects misconduct must report these suspicions immediately to the appropriate JA staff person within their JA Area.

-JA volunteers must keep separate any social media communications that implicate JA from their own personal communications.
+Admins, editors, and account holders of JA social media accounts must keep all personal social media separate from the JA social media profiles they manage.
 Young people may have difficulty distinguishing among an adult’s different roles.
-Therefore, JA volunteers must presume that any communications with a JA student will be perceived by the student as relating to JA business and must act accordingly.
+Therefore, JA volunteers/staff must presume that any communications with a JA student will be perceived by the student as relating to JA business and must act accordingly.

 I have received copies of Junior Achievement's Volunteer Conduct Standards and Social Media Policy and have read, understand, and will abide by these standards.

-By signing this, I hereby certify that I have never been charged with violence, or any type of charge involving a child or young person, or, if I have, that I have fully disclosed in writing the facts regarding such a charge to the local Junior Achievement office.
+By signing this electronically, I hereby certify that I have never been charged with violence, or any type of charge involving a child or young person, or, if I have, that I have fully disclosed in writing the facts regarding such a charge to my local JA Area.